sqlc-dev/sqlc/docs/howto/upload.md

 ## Dry run

 You can see what's included when uploading your project by using using the `--dry-run` flag:

 ```shell
 sqlc upload --dry-run
 ```

-The output will be the exact HTTP request sent by `sqlc`.
+The output is the request `sqlc` would have sent without the `--dry-run` flag.

 ## Upload